-Holding spaces for difference and diversity
+Holding space for diversity

 Embodying our values in our groups and organisations can involve facing deep challenges in relation to anti-oppression practices and honouring diversity.
 People facilitating group processes and holding spaces for others need additional support to explore and understand the dynamics involved, and to learn practices and approaches that can help our groups to meet these challenges in ways that are creative and empowering.